mapeditor/tiled/docs/reference/tmx-map-format.rst

 associating it with a certain Wang ID.

 -  **tileid:** The tile ID.
--  **wangid:** The Wang ID, which is a 32-bit unsigned integer stored in the format ``0xCECECECE`` (where each C is a corner color and each E is an edge color, from right to left clockwise, starting with the top edge)
+-  **wangid:** "The Wang ID, given by a comma-separated list of indexes (starting from 1, because 0 means _unset_) referring to the Wang colors in the Wang set in the following order: top, top right, right, bottom right, bottom, bottom left, left, top left (since Tiled 1.5).
+Before Tiled 1.5, the Wang ID was saved as a 32-bit unsigned integer stored in the format ``0xCECECECE`` (where each C is a corner color and each E is an edge color, in reverse order)."
 -  **hflip:** Whether the tile is flipped horizontally.
 This only affects the tile image, it does not change the meaning of the wangid.
 See :ref:`Tile flipping <tmx-tile-flipping>` for more info. (defaults to false)